CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 ### 2. Terminology

-* Gateway: The nodes of a DLT system that are functionally capable of handling an asset transfer with another DLT.
-Gateway nodes implement the gateway-to-gateway asset transfer protocol.
+* Gateway: The collection of services which connects to a minimum of one network or system, and which implements the secure asset transfer protocol.

 * Primary Gateway: The node of a DLT system that has been selected or elected to act as a gateway in an asset transfer.